Reference Guide#

 Setup and Sample Script#

-The step-by-step example below shows how to use our stored procedure VERIFY_MULTIPLE_ADDRESSES
+The step-by-step example below shows how to use our stored procedure VERIFY_MULTIPLE_ADDRESSES with the default values.

 Replace with your values.